 Before you do anything, read the essay question/prompt several times; let it sink in.
 All the work you undertake will be based on this.
-If you study remotely and received the essay prompt digitally, copy it onto paper to make it real.
+If you study remotely and receive the essay prompt digitally, copy it onto paper to make it real.
 Highlight key words and make sure you thoroughly understand what you are expected to write.
 Are you being asked to analyse, discuss, or explain something?
-These key words are important to understand.
+These keywords are important to understand.

 How Many Viewpoints to Include